knowhere-live/docs/src/ui.md

 In this example:

-1. The `source` code fetches all prefixes (states) and their counties, creating a GeoJSON FeatureCollection.
+1. The `source` code fetches all areas (states) and their counties, creating a GeoJSON FeatureCollection.
-2. The `form` includes a single "prefix" input that allows users to select a state.
+2. The `form` includes a single "area" input that allows users to select a state.

 When this manifest is used: